 What common weathering mistake costs the most points?

 Excessive weathering is the biggest pitfall.
 Many beginners think more is always better, but subtle weathering scores higher than dramatic effects.
-Study reference photos and build weathering gradually - you can always add more, but removing it is difficult.
+Study reference photos and build up weathering gradually - you can always add more, but removing it is difficult.

 Is it possible to resubmit a model after losing?